 The University of Guam Pacific Islands Small Business Development Center Network (PISBDCN) and the Guam Small Business Development Center (SBDC) is housed at the University of Guam School of Business and Public Administration.
 This center was opened in 1995.
 From 1999 through 2002 five additional centers were opened, creating the first international SBDC Network.
-Service Centers are located in the Federated States of Micronesia (FSM) namely the Yap, Chuuk & Kosrae State, Republic of Palau and the Commonwealth of the Northern Marianas Islands (CNMI).
+Service Centers are located in the Federated States of Micronesia (FSM) namely the Yap, Chuuk, Kosrae, and Pohnpei State, Republic of Palau and the Republic of Marshall Islands (RMI).
 The local service centers are hosted by the respective state governments through contractual agreements with the PISBDCN.
 Service center offices are located in professional facilities or educational facilities.
 Each island has a distinct heritage, culture, belief system, language, national state identity, and legal system.
-Future expansion sites under consideration in the current strategic plan include Pohnpei in the Federated States of Micronesia (FSM) and Saipan in the Commonwealth of the Northern Marianas Islands (CNMI).

 The largest single employer at each island is the local government.
 The broadest economic sector at each location is tourism.
 Guam serves as host to nearly 1.4 million visitors per year; approximately one million of those visitors are Japanese tourists.
 Guam serves as a regional hub for numerous international flights with destinations across the Pacific Rim.
 Additionally, Guam supports a strong U.S. military presence with both a U.S. Naval and Air Force base situated on the island.
 The future relocation site for the Marine base from Okinawa, Japan will create an influx of over 8,000 military personnel in Guam.
 Supplementary economic sectors include construction, trans-shipment services, concrete products, printing and publishing, food processing, and textiles.